MbqIIB/notes/BPM/BPM_URLs.md

 #### Proxy Server load-balancing
 * Update virutalhost mapping of BPM Apps: `BPMConfig -update -profile PROFILE_NAME -de DE_name -virtualHost virtualHostName` the web modules of the IBM BPM applications in the specified deployment environment are mapped to the specified virtual host.
 If you have more than one deployment environment in your cell, you can either use context root prefixes to differentiate between the multiple deployment environments or you can use the BPMConfig -update -virtualHost command to configure another virtual host.
   * [Reference: BPMConfig command-line utility](http://www-01.ibm.com/support/knowledgecenter/SSFPJS_8.5.5/com.ibm.wbpm.ref.doc/topics/rbpmconfig.html?lang=en)
+  * Note: this addition to BPMConfig is new v8.5.5.
+In previous versions, there was a standalone command `updateVirtualHost `.